clld/clld/docs/deployment.rst

 Deployment of CLLD apps
 -----------------------

-The 'clld.deploy' package provides functionality to ease the deployment of CLLD apps.
+The 'clldfabric' package provides functionality to ease the deployment of CLLD apps.
 The functionality is implemented as fabric tasks.